Consumer medicine information

 • if you have been told by your doctor that you have a weakened immune system as a result of a disease, medications, (including high-dose corticosteroids or cancer medicines), or other treatment.

-• have allergies to any other medicines, foods, preservatives or dyes.
+Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

-Your doctor, nurse or pharmacist can discuss with you the risks and benefits involved.
+Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.
+Your doctor can discuss with you the risks and benefits involved.

-Tell your doctor, nurse or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Some medicines and SHINGRIX may interfere with each other.

 Having other vaccines